sanjula77/diabetes-prediction-streamlit-app/README.md

 ├── data/
 │   └── diabetes.csv               # The dataset used for training
 ├── notebooks/
-│   └── model_training.ipynb       # Jupyter notebook for EDA and model training
+│   └── model_training.ipynb       # vs code for EDA and model training
 └── README.md                      # You're reading this!
 ```